Source: Acquired in a trade.

 Palate: Olive juice, cherry cola, heat!
 Salt water taffy, Indian cooking spices, worn leather, long lingering green olive juice salinity.

-Final Thoughts: I don’t have a ton of experience with rums from this region.
-I’ve had (unaged, high ester) Savannah and (long aged, low ester) Reunion bottlings that I adore.
-Have only tried one or two lower ester, aged Mauritius rums before this one.
+Final Thoughts: I don’t have a ton of experience with rums from this region outside of unaged/high ester and long aged/low ester from Reunion.
+Have only tried a couple aged Mauritius rums before this one.
 The profile is bizarre to say the least.
 It’s teetering on the fine line of enjoyable/repulsive.
 I think if I had purchased this I wouldn’t be disappointed and might just grow to love it.
-It has a savoriness I put beside a nice Clairin, but do I really need a bottle of this in my life?
+It has a savoriness akin to a Clairin, but do I really need a bottle of this in my life?
 Probably not.
 I’ll save my pennies for something else.

 Score: 3+